U.S. military trainers trickle back into Pakistan

 “I wouldn’t call this a watershed moment (but) it’s not insignificant that this is happening,” the U.S. official said on condition of anonymity.

-“It is not true.
-American trainers have not returned to Pakistan,” a senior Pakistani military official told Reuters.

-The Pakistani official declined to comment when asked why he thought a U.S. official was saying U.S. trainers had returned.

-In Washington, several American officials said cooperation between U.S. and Pakistani intelligence remained dire as Pakistani officials resisted easing restrictions on issuing visas to U.S. intelligence personnel.
+The picture is less encouraging on cooperation between U.S. and Pakistani intelligence, which several American officials said remained dire as Pakistani officials resist easing restrictions on issuing visas to U.S. intelligence personnel.

 In retaliation for the border deaths, Pakistan also shut down ground supply routes crucial for keeping U.S. and NATO soldiers equipped in neighboring Afghanistan, and clamped down on U.S. military personnel operating in Pakistan.

-“At a strategic level, the relationship is still at a very rough place,” the U.S. official said.
+“At a strategic level, the relationship is still at a very rough place,” the official said.

 “There’s a lot more we want to do to improve it, but (the trainers’ return) is an important sign that at least in some areas we’re getting a healthy sense of normalcy.”